Empress EchoSystem Review

 Timing can easily be set with the tap tempo button, though I found myself using the time division knob, which is extremely detailed.
 There are also more rhythmic variations for most of the algorithms.

 I was able to get good rhythm patterns from single note picking, palm muted notes, and even open chords.
+On the demo (embedded earlier in this review) you can also hear some strumming with muted pick scrapes.

 Open string picking rhythms sound nice and full and echoes follow the dry tone pretty faithfully, even with the mix set at a wetter level.